abhinavkumar17/arch-drift-detection/README.md

 ### Option Two, AWS Fargate
 AWS Fargate runs full containers with no runtime limits, so it can clone repositories and perform heavy work.
 It is powerful and flexible.
 The trade-offs are a heavier setup, and it does not scale to zero, meaning it costs money even when idle.
 It also requires more AWS configuration and a billing setup.

+1. A pull request is opened on GitHub.

 ## Recommendation
 Receiving and detecting pull request events, Cloudflare Workers is the recommended choice.
 The task is lightweight, event-driven, and short-lived, which matches exactly what Workers is built for.
 It requires no billing setup, scales to zero, and can be deployed quickly on a free account.